Back to All Posts

 Birdwatching.
 Birdwatching allows seniors to enjoy nature, socialize with others, and enhance their mental sharpness.
 Even seniors with mobility limitations can participate.
 Just put out a couple of bird feeders and wait a few days.
 Have a manual and, if you want, binoculars on hand to learn about and enjoy your new visitors.

 Cooking.
 Cooking can be therapeutic, as well as a delicious way to spend time.
-Food stimulates all the senses—sight, sound, smell, taste and touch.
+Food stimulates all the senses — sight, sound, smell, taste and touch.
 Cooking improves appetite, encourages socialization, and helps trigger fond memories.

 Outings.
 Getting out of the house is good for people of any age.
 A game night, shopping trip, picnic, or walk in a park can provide exercise and a way to relax.
+Invite friends or family for an added socialization opportunity.

 Arts and crafts.
 These activities keep the mind stimulated and the arms, hands and fingers nimble and active.
 In the process of creation, there is a sense of accomplishment.
 Painting or drawing, quilting, knitting, collage-making, scrapbooking, or completing a photo album are fun activities for seniors that can be shared with family members and friends.